garcialo/ko-hearthstone/README.md

 * [Install AutoHotKey](http://www.autohotkey.com/)
 * [Install Hearthstone](https://us.battle.net/account/download/)
 * MUST have the Shortcut in your Start Menu  - C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Hearthstone\Hearthstone
+* Probably need to launch Hearthstone at least once so it creates an options.txt in %LocalAppData%\Blizzard\Hearthstone\
 * Download ko-hearthstone.ahk or clone this repository

 ---